Bruxism refers to an oral parafunctional activity that occurs in most humans at some point in their lives, which includes

 Bruxism is frequently misdiagnosed or not diagnosed at all, because it is only one of several potential causes of tooth wear.
 Only a trained professional can tell the difference between bruxing wear and wear caused by overly aggressive brushing, acidic soft drinks, and abrasive foods.

+Our first line of defense for bruxism is a mouthguard!
 A mouth guard/ occlusal guard is an acrylic mouthguard designed from tooth impressions to minimize the abrasive action of tooth surfaces during normal sleep.
 Mouthguards should be worn on a long-term basis to help to stabilize the occlusion as well as prevent damage to teeth and to the temporomandibular joint.

 Other methods of treatment include relaxation exercises, stress management education, and biofeedback mechanisms.
 When the bruxing is under control, there are a variety of dental procedures such as crowns, gum grafts, and crown lengthening that can restore a pleasant aesthetic appearance to the smile.